kshitijk4poor/ai-rename/README.md

 ## 👏 Acknowledgements

-- [Moondream2](https://huggingface.co/vikhyatk/moondream2) for the AI model
+- [Moondream](https://github.com/vikhyat/moondream) by Vikhyat Korrapati for the AI model